pmeeny/CI-MS2-BicepMusicFanSite/README.md

     - Used for generating a table of contents for this README

 # Testing
-The testing approach was manual, and testing was completed on the following browsers and device types
+The testing approach was manual and automated, and testing was completed on the following browsers and device types

 Device Number | Physical/Emulator | Device Name | Device Type | Browser | Version
 ------------ | ------------ | ------------- | ------------- | ------------- | -------------